15 Best Bookstores in Massachusetts 2025

 • Nearby Attractions: The Fenway Garden Society, Gibson House Museum

-Address: 338 Newbury Street, Boston, MA 02115
+• Address: 338 Newbury Street, Boston, MA 02115

 2. Harvard Book Store – Cambridge, MA

-Harvard Book Store has been run by Micheal S. Kramer since 1932.
+Harvard Book Store has been run by Michael S. Kramer since 1932.
 This independently run store has been a landmark in the neighborhood since its opening.
 It has gained fame for its broad inventory and thoughtful collection.
 Their warehouse sales and top-notch author events are extraordinary.

 • Best Selling Books: Sing a Black Girl’s Song by Ntozake Shange, America Fantastica: A Novel by Tim O’Brien

-• Hours: Monday to Saturday from 9 a.m. to 10 p.m. and Sunday from 10 a.m. to 9 a.m.
+• Hours: Monday to Saturday from 9 a.m. to 10 p.m. and Sunday from 10 a.m. to 9 p.m.

 • Contact: 617-661-1515

-Address: 1256 Massachusetts Avenue, Cambridge, MA 02138
+• Address: 1256 Massachusetts Avenue, Cambridge, MA 02138

 3. An Unlikely Story Bookstore & Cafe – Plainville, MA

 An Unlikely Story Bookstore & Cafe in Plainville is a special place to spend quality time.
 Located in iconic Falk’s Market, this was created by Julie and Jeff Kinney.
 It is an ideal space to relax with a good book, coffee, and delicious food.
-The ‘Second Story’, their upstairs section, is for hosting community events, trivia nights, open mics, author readings, signing, workshops, etc.
+The ‘Second Story’, their upstairs section, is for hosting community events, trivia nights, open mics, author readings, signings, workshops, etc.

 • Best Selling Books: Midnight Is the Darkest Hour: A Novel (Hardcover) By Ashley Winstead, So Late in the Day: Stories of Women and Men (Hardcover) By Claire Keegan

-• Hours: Monday to Saturday from 10 a.m. to 7 p.m. and Sunday from 10 a.m. to 5 p.m.
-Cafe hours are from 10 a.m. to 4.30 p.m. daily.
+• Hours: Monday to Saturday, 10 a.m. to 7 p.m., and Sunday, 10 a.m. to 5 p.m.
+Cafe hours are 10 a.m. to 4:30 p.m., daily.

 • Contact: 508-699-0244